R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 restarts.

-You can use the [`EnclaveTransport`](api/-conclave%20-core/com.r3.conclave.client/-enclave-transport/index.html) interface to deal with the details of the transport layer to the host.
+You can use the [`EnclaveTransport`](api/-conclave%20-core/com.r3.conclave.client/-enclave-transport/index.html) interface to handle the details of the transport layer to the host.
 The [`EnclaveClient.start`](api/-conclave%20-core/com.r3.conclave.client/-enclave-client/start.html) method needs an implementation of the `EnclaveTransport` class.
 For example, if the enclave is running behind the [Conclave web host](conclave-web-host.md), then the client needs to use the [`WebEnclaveTransport`](api/-conclave%20-core/com.r3.conclave.client.web/-web-enclave-transport/index.html) class.

-This sample uses a simple socket-based `EnclaveTransport`.
+This sample uses a simple, socket-based `EnclaveTransport`.

 ```java
 public class MyEnclaveTransport implements EnclaveTransport, Closeable {